In this section

 Historically most Americans’ medical information was stored on paper — in filing cabinets at various medical offices, or in boxes and folders in patients’ homes.
 There has been a tremendous push over the past several years to digitize the health care experience and to allow for increased accessibility and portability of health information.

-Appropriate and timely sharing of vital patient information better informs decision-making at the point of care and allows providers to:
+Appropriate and timely sharing of vital patient information better informs decision-making at the point of care and allows clinicians to:

 - Decrease duplicate testing